OpenROV/linux-uvcvideo-geopatch/README.md

 # linux-uvcvideo-geopatch

 This project creates a custom uvcvideo.ko kernel driver patched with the changes needed to drive a geo camera.
+It is tailored to support the Resin image kernels.

+## To generate the driver
+* Update the Dockerfile with the architecure you intend to build for.
+It is defaulted to raspberrypi3
+* `docker build -t myimagename .`
+* `Docker run -it --rm -v $(pwd)/output:/output myimagename --version 1.0.0 --build`

+The image will paste the resulting module to file.io when run.
+It will display the url you can use to then download it.
+The image will also place the kernel and the deb package it creates in the /output folder which you can map to your local filesystem.

+## Getting the details from Resin
+* You can build the image and then do a `docker run -it --rm myimagename --list` to see all of the resin OS versions by platform.
+* You will need to create a new minimal application for the OS/Platform of interest and manually inspect it with `uname -a` to find the kernel version that is used.
+* The version number is required, but you have to manage it.
+This is used by the debian installer.

 ## This is what it should be automating: